bramley/phplist-plugin-ckeditor/README.md

 * the file CKEditorPlugin.php
 * the directory CKEditorPlugin

+### Enable the plugin ###
+Click the small orange icon to enable the plugin.
+Note that only one editor should be enabled, otherwise phplist will choose the first that it finds.

 ### Location of the CKEditor and KCFinder directories ###
 The CKEditor and KCFinder directories must be within the web root.